Christopher Werner: Works

 He constructed iron fences and other wrought iron projects all over South Carolina.
 He was known for his design of business signs, using a wrought iron snake as the figure to hold the sign.
 The snake extended in circles from the wall, where it hung by its tail.
 In the snake's jaws was a sign of the merchant's business.
 A well-known work of Werner's was the spiral and finial of St. Matthew's Lutheran church on King Street.
 He also made all the wrought ironwork for the Abbeville, South Carolina, county courthouse.

+Werner was hired to create the decorative ironwork at Charleston's new Guard House (i.e., police station) at Meeting and Broad St. in 1838.

 He was known for his manufacture in 1853 of the wrought iron Palmetto Monument, located on the Capitol grounds in Columbia.
 Made of iron, brass and copper, it represented the palmetto tree and commemorated the Palmetto Regiment that had fought in the Mexican–American War.
 The lifelike tri-colored metal sculpture—"scarcely distinguishable from a real tree"—was designed by Henry Steenken, who worked in Werner's shop.
 After it was toppled and shattered by a "freak" February 3, 1939, tornado, the monument and the plates with the names of the war dead were restored.